X-ray Operator Introductory course

 A Statement of Attainment will be issued to participants who have successfully completed all components of the course.
-This will then need to be sent to radiation health along with a competed application for a licence to use a radiation source.
+In order to attain a licence you must submit this certificate along with a completed application for a licence to use a radiation source to Radiation Health.

 Participation in this professional development activity may contribute to continuing professional development (CPD) requirements for the purposes of registration and/or professional association membership.
 Please refer to the specific CPD requirements of your registration board and/or professional association to confirm.

 If demand for the course exceeds our course places, high priority applicants will be considered first.
-Depending on availability, applicants will be offered a place in the course and will be required to complete an online enrolment and submit a completed payment form.
-Places are only confirmed after this completed documentation is submitted and a confirmation email has been received from the XO Support team.
+Places are only confirmed after a confirmation email has been received from the XO Support team.